GridinSoft Threat Intelligence

 2. Check whether the file appears in the observed locations or under one of the alternate names.

 3. Run GridinSoft Anti-Malware to confirm the detection and remove the file if it is present.
+Review the PUP category for related samples and common context.

-If PUTTY.EXE appears on your computer unexpectedly, treat it as suspicious.
+If putty.exe appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
 A full anti-malware scan is recommended when this file is detected as PUP.Gen.

 Product Name: PuTTY suite